renegadebio/renegade-labdevice/README.md

 Ensure the device you specified on the `SYMLINK` line shows up, e.g: `/dev/dymo/labelwriter-01010112345600`.

-Now re-install your printer, but this time using the new `/dev/` path for your device URI like so:
+Now (re-)install your printer, but this time using the new `/dev/` path for your device URI like so:

 ```
 sudo lpadmin -p "LabelWriter-450-turbo" -v file:/dev/dymo/labelwriter-01010112345600 -m lw450t.ppd